CuyZ/Valinor/docs/pages/other/app-and-framework-integration.md

-Concerning other configurations, such as [flexible modes], [configuring supported date formats] or [registering custom constructors], an integration should be provided to configure the mapper builder in a convenient way — how it is done will mostly depend on the framework features and its main philosophy.
+Concerning other configurations, such as [flexible modes], [configuring supported date formats] or [registering custom constructors], an integration should be provided to configure the mapper/normalizer builder in a convenient way — how it is done will mostly depend on the framework features and its main philosophy.

 [performance chapter]: performance-and-caching.md
 [cache warmup chapter]: performance-and-caching.md#warming-up-cache